Becker College: Campus mergers

 In 1974, Becker and Leicester began working together to expand academic offerings and provide broader social and recreational opportunities for their students.
 As a result of their close cooperation, the two were formally consolidated in 1977 as the Worcester campus and Leicester campus of Becker College.

+In 2010, Robert E. Johnson assumed the presidency of the college.
 In April 2011, the Commonwealth of Massachusetts designated Becker as the home of the Massachusetts Digital Games Institute (MassDiGI).
 The Massachusetts Digital Games Institute (MassDiGI) was a statewide center, designated by the Commonwealth, for academic cooperation, entrepreneurship, and economic development across the Massachusetts digital and video games ecosystem.

 In 2014, the college launched its first master's degree, a Master of Arts in mental health counseling.
 The following year, the college signed a memorandum of understanding with Nobel Laureate Professor Muhammad Yunus to establish the Yunus Social Business Centre @ Becker College.
-The centre was established in partnership with the Seven Hills Foundation and will focus on identifying real-world social problems and creating innovative, self-sustaining solutions to transform lives and communities.
+The centre was established in partnership with the Seven Hills Foundation and focused on identifying real-world social problems and creating innovative, self-sustaining solutions to transform lives and communities.

 In May 2017, Becker College welcomed its 11th president, Nancy P. Crimmin.

+Closure

 In March 2021, Massachusetts Department of Higher Education said the college's financial situation had become "sufficiently uncertain" to threaten its long-term viability.
 The statement added that the department "believes that the institution is unlikely to sustain full operations through the next academic year".
 A few weeks later, college trustees announced that the school would, indeed, close.
 They said that because of losses sustained during the COVID-19 pandemic, the college would have had to severely curtail its programs, sell assets and take on additional debt to stay open past the end of the spring 2021 semester.
-In May 2021, the college announced plans to lay off 329 employees at the end of the academic year and shortly thereafter announced that the college would close at the end of the 2020–2021 academic year.
+In May 2021, the college announced plans to lay off 329 employees at the end of the 2020–2021 academic year, at which point it closed permanently.
+Following the closure, nearby Clark University opened the Becker School of Design and Technology, carrying on Becker's globally recognized game design programs with many of the same faculty.

 Academics

 Becker offered more than 40 degree programs ranging from Animal Sciences and Criminal Justice and Game Design to Nursing and Veterinary Sciences.
 Becker had a total of 419 faculty and staff, representing a 17:1 student/faculty ratio.
-The college offers Bachelor, Associate, and Accelerated Degree Programs, in 2014 Becker College launched a Master of Arts in mental health counseling and in 2016 launched a Master of Science in nursing.
-The Master of Science degrees in International Business and Organisational Psychology were discontinued at the end of the academic year 2019/20.
-All programs were fully accredited through the New England Association of Schools and Colleges (NEASC).
+The college offered Bachelor, Associate, and Master Degree Programs.
+In 2014 Becker College launched its first graduate degree - a Master of Arts in mental health counseling.
+A Master of Fine Arts in Interactive Media Design was also offered.
+All programs were fully accredited through the New England Commission of Higher Education (NECHE).

 In 2016, 100% of Becker nursing students passed their Registered Nurses examination.

-The game design program at Becker has been recognized on The Princeton Review's list of top undergraduate schools to study game design from 2010 to 2016.
+The game design program at Becker was consistently recognized on The Princeton Review's list of top undergraduate schools to study game design.
 In 2016, the program was ranked at number five.
+By the time the College closed in 2021, the program was ranked number two.